htoooth/galib247CompileResult/README.md

 You can copy all files from `result\vs2015` to `your\path`.
 Then configure your `library path` and `include path` in `visual studio IDE`.

 ## Please note
-Currently this library is compiled using `visual studio 2015`.
+Currently this library is compiled using the latest version -- `visual studio 2015`.
 I can not sure the compiled result can be used in other older visual studio, such as `vs2010`, `vs2012`, etc. If find the result is not effect, you should be follow below steps in order to get the library by yourself.

 ## How to compile